rjweis/Pulling-Airline-Data-with-SQL/README.md

   <img src="https://github.com/rjweis/sql-queries/blob/master/q1_prep.PNG">
 </p>

 It turns out that `ACODE` is the column we'll be using to join the airports and flights tables.
-So, now we have everything we need to pull information from all three of these tables together!
+So, now we have everything we need to put all three of these tables together!

 ### Tasks
 **1. Create a report that lists: ORIGIN_AIRPORT, ORIGIN AIRPORT NAME, DESTINATION_AIRPORT, DESTINATION AIRPORT NAME, AND DISTANCE.**